Chalarangelo/30-seconds-of-code/content/snippets/react/s/use-body-scroll-lock.md

 ---
 title: React useBodyScrollLock hook
+shortTitle: useBodyScrollLock hook
-type: snippet
+type: tip
 language: react
 tags: [hooks,effect]
 cover: folded-map
-excerpt: Enables body scroll locking.
+excerpt: Do you need to lock the body scroll when a modal is open?
+Perhaps this custom hook can help.
 listed: true
-dateModified: 2021-09-02
+dateModified: 2024-06-22
 ---

-Enables body scroll locking.

-- Use the `useLayoutEffect()` with an empty array as the second argument to execute the provided callback only once when the component is mounted.
+Modals are tricky to implement, but they pose a significant challenge when it comes to scrolling.
+When a modal is open, you might want to prevent the user from scrolling the body content.
+This is especially important on mobile devices, where the modal might be taller than the viewport.
+This technique is often referred to as **body scroll locking**.

+To implement this feature in React, you can create a custom hook that locks the body scroll when a modal is open.
+This hook will set the `overflow` property of the `body` element to `'hidden'` when the modal is open and restore it to its original value when the modal is closed.

-- Use `Window.getComputedStyle()` to get the `overflow` value of the `body` element and store it in a variable.
-- Replace the `overflow` value of the `body` element with `'hidden'` and restore it to its original value when unmounting.
+Implementation-wise, you'll need to reach for the `useLayoutEffect()` hook to ensure that the scroll lock is applied immediately when the component mounts.
+You can use `Window.getComputedStyle()` to get the current `overflow` value of the `body` element and store it in a variable.
+Then, you can replace the `overflow` value with `'hidden'` to lock the scroll.
+When the component unmounts, you can restore the original `overflow` value.

 ```jsx
 const useBodyScrollLock = () => {